security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Type of field

-Number, OSM node ID number, second in a pair of values
+Number, OSM object ID number, second in a pair of values

 ### Example of use